 Diversity and Inclusion in Integrated Peer Work Environments

-In this section, we will explore fostering diversity and inclusion during the integration of Certified Medi-Cal Peer Support Specialists (CMPSS).
+This segment will explore fostering diversity and inclusion during the integration of Certified Medi-Cal Peer Support Specialists (CMPSS).
 We will cover diversifying hiring, inclusive policies, addressing discrimination, and proactive measures to create an inclusive workplace for all.